LonDC/slate/README.md

 Slate
 ========

+# LDC Via Specific Instructions
+I screwed up the build on my machine, so the process going forwards is:

+Modify src\index.md in the master branch (for Matt, this is in Windows!)
+Open Start Command Prompt With Ruby as Administrator cd c:\github\slate rake build
+Copy contents of build\index.html and paste into index.html in the gh-pages branch Push gh-pages to github and the website will be automatically updated It is very unlikely that the standard rake publish on Mac will ever work again!

 [![Build Status](https://travis-ci.org/tripit/slate.svg?branch=master)](https://travis-ci.org/tripit/slate) [![Dependency Status](https://gemnasium.com/tripit/slate.png)](https://gemnasium.com/tripit/slate)

 Slate helps you create beautiful API documentation.
 Think of it as an intelligent, responsive documentation template for your API.